syncfusion-content/blazor-docs/blazor/accordion/style.md

 ## Customizing Accordion's expand and collapse icons

-Use the following CSS to customize the expand and collapse icons of the Accordion control.
+The following CSS can be viewed to customize the expand and collapse icons of the Accordion control.

 ```CSS